-Binoculars – You’ll want this mostly for enjoyment, but binoculars are great tools too.
+Binoculars – While mostly used for enjoyment, binoculars offer some functional use too.
 You can get a good look at another camper that pulled in nearby, help locate your missing dog or cat, and figure out why you’re seeing smoke in the distance.
 They don’t need to be fancy or expensive, but at least get something with 50x zoom or higher (see it on Amazon).

 Gasoline Can – If you have a generator, you will want a gasoline can (or jug) for extra fuel.
 We recommend getting a 5-gallon can.
 However, five gallons of gas can be heavy for some people to carry.
 You may want to get a couple of 2-gallon or 3-gallon cans instead.
 We’ve used a few different brands of cans, but we like the ones made by Midwest Can, they seem to be heavier duty plastic (see it on Amazon).
 You can find this brand at Walmart and Tractor Supply too.
 Don’t forget to bring a funnel, because the EPA-compliant nozzle that comes with gas cans just don’t work when trying to pour into a generator tank.

 Funnels – You’ll need these mostly for engine maintenance, like adding more oil to your vehicle, generator, or even bar oil for an electric chainsaw.
 You’ll want them for pouring more gasoline into a generator (the spill-free nozzle on gas cans don’t work for refilling generators).
 You’ll at least three types of funnels…

 - A basic set of funnels for changing oil (see it on Amazon)

 - A long neck funnel for pouring gas into a vehicle (see it on Amazon)